Jonathan D’Young Movement

 SKILLS

-Greek Tragedy, chorus work, ensemble, Laban, devising movement, comedy, physical theatre, inclusive practice, reading music, drums and percussion, clown, comedy, improvisation, children’s theatre, puppetry, writer
+Greek Tragedy, chorus work, ensemble, Laban, animal studies, devising movement, comedy, physical theatre, storytelling, inclusive practice, reading music, drums and percussion, clown, comedy, improvisation, children’s theatre, puppetry, writer